Getting a Mortgage with a Poor Credit Score

 We understand that life doesn’t always go to plan.
 When times are tough, you may look to a credit card or a loan to help you get by.
 If you’ve had some late payments or even had a default, you could still be eligible for a mortgage.

 At CMS, we have whole market access and have specialist lenders on hand to support borrowers who have experienced financial difficulties.
-Some high street lenders allow for a little bit of poor credit and we will always try them first before consulting our specialist lenders.
+Some high street lenders allow for a little bit of poor credit and we will always try them first before consulting the specialist lenders.
 We strive to keep your costs as low as possible as we know how important it is to get back in control of your finances.

 Stay in control of your finances